startinglinevc/Overview/README.md

 ## The Checks We Write
 We are a first check venture capital fund, meaning that we aim to anchor true seed rounds with check sizes ranging from $750,000 - $2,000,000 in rounds ranging from $1 - $6M.
 Our sweet spot within that range is leading $1-1.25M into a $2.5M seed round.

-Our fund is unique in that we reserve very little money for follow-ons into future rounds.
-We are blessed with a risk tolerant group of LPs who have approved a fund structure whereby we invest 75% of our capital up front into first checks and reserve only 25% for follow-ons.
-We guarantee each investment we seed a follow-on check of $100,000 irrespective of progress or next round size.
+We typically write our largest check in a Company's first round, though we do retain reserves for all portfolio investments.

-We believe this unorthodox structure is beneficial for early stage founders for a variety of reasons:
+We believe our structure of a 2:1 first check to reserves ratio is beneficial for early stage founders for a variety of reasons:
 1. It allows founders & investors to be deeply aligned across a spectrum of goals and outcomes.
 We are both fighting for the same oxygen in future rounds.
-2. It generates a strong market signal given that Starting Line only makes ~5-6 new investments per year.
-(We do not buy "options.")
+2. It generates a strong market signal given that Starting Line only makes ~6-8 new investments per year.
 3. It removes any negative market signaling from future financings.
 4. It allows founders to more quickly close their seed rounds and get back to build their business - rather than spending months accumulating a series of smaller checks.